KyleMit/CodingEverything/posts/bootstrap-docs-sidebar-explained.md

 }
 ```

-Next, we'd like to be able to apply different formating to parent level links and child links.
+Next, we'd like to be able to apply different formatting to parent level links and child links.
 CSS does not currently have a [Parent Selector][CSS Parent] which could be used to differentiate the top level links with those nested below them.
 Instead, we can apply a style to all links inside of `bs-docs-sidebar` and then override that style for any list items that are children of two `ul.nav` elements.

 ```css
 /* all links */